semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 ### User has done something wrong

-It's a version of the "Something went wrong" state for the cases when user did something wrong and we need to help him/her deal with the situation.
+It's a case when user did something wrong and we need to help him/her dealing with the situation.

 Show the following instead of the data in this case: